-Tucked away in historic Grovewood Village in Asheville, North Carolina, Antique Car Museum’s aptly hides a small series of vehicles that started a little extra than 50 years in the past.
+Tucked away in historic Grovewood Village in Asheville, North Carolina, the Antique Car Museum aptly hides a small series of vehicles that started a little extra than 50 years in the past.
 The former weaving workshop houses founder Harry Blomberg’s vehicle collection he gradually gathered as the owner of Asheville’s oldest own family-owned vehicle dealership.

 1922 American LaFrance Type 75